-The main cost is the time investment to posting and monitoring your social media.
+The main cost is the time investment of posting and monitoring your social media.
 At an enterprise level, this isn't typically in the SEO budget, but rather a team that you should integrate with to optimize your content for both SEO and social.

 Technical SEO analyzes how search engines’ robots crawl and index your site.
-An SEO audit to uncover any potential problems and gives you a chance to course-correct before errors impact your site’s ranking.
+An SEO audit uncovers potential problems and gives you a chance to course-correct before errors impact your site’s ranking.

 A year’s subscription to Screaming Frog, an SEO crawler, costs about $200 a year.
-An agency may crawl a site regularly to identify new issues and determine fixes in a retainer setup for minimum of $500–$750 per month.
+An agency may crawl a site regularly to identify new issues and determine fixes in a retainer setup for a minimum of $500–$750 per month.